Cyber Insurance Issues: My 2nd Insurance Book Project [Updated November 13, 2023]

 Cyber Age

-As my reading progresses and is augmented by the comments of cyber professionals graciously accepting my LinkedIn invitations, I believe there are 11 macro facets of the cyber age (see visual):
+As my reading progresses and is augmented by the comments of cyber professionals graciously accepting my LinkedIn invitations, I believe at this time (November 2023) that there are 15 macro facets of the cyber age which I will discuss in my book (see visual):

-I plan to discuss each of the 11 macro facets – and how they are interdependent and/or shaping the cyber age – in detail in my book.
+I plan to discuss each of the 15 macro facets – and how they are interdependent and/or shaping the cyber age – in detail in my book.
 Readers of my first book won’t be surprised that I will again have several visuals in the book.
-Text on its own is too bland (for me) to guide me on my journey to write whatever topics I am focused on.
+Text on its own is too bland (for me) to guide me on my writing journey.

 This blog post encompasses my: